-Northern Opportunity Works (NOW) is an affiliate of Northland Counseling Center that offers vocational rehabilitation services to persons 18 years and older who have serious and persistent mental illness.
-We assist individuals in obtaining and maintaining suitable employment based on their personal strengths and preferences.
+Northern Opportunity Works (NOW) is an affiliate of Northland Counseling Center offering vocational rehabilitation services to persons 18 years and older who access mental health services.
+Our goal is to assist individuals in obtaining and maintaining suitable employment based on their personal strengths and preferences.

-At NOW, we fulfill this mission by providing job development services, which include searching for employment, connecting with employers and completing the hiring process.
+NOW fulfills our mission by providing job development services, including searching for employment, connecting with employers and completing the hiring process.

 Our employee support services include assistance in training for a new job, job adjustment, job retention and advancement.
-Each level of service is tailored to each individual employee.
+Services are tailored to individual employees.

-If you are interested in gaining employment within the community, please contact the NOW Program:
+If you are interested in gaining employment within the community, please contact NOW Program:

 Employment is a vital component to one’s wellness.
 It is your RIGHT to find employment that matches your strengths, skills, and interest.
 The NOW Program will honor those rights and help you every step along your journey to employment.

 It is the policy of Northern Opportunity Works to preserve and enhance the dignity of each person requesting or receiving services from Northern Opportunity Works.
 It is also our policy to comply with laws and public policies which govern relationships between consumers and facilities like ours.
 It is the policy of Northern Opportunity Works not to restrict the rights of its consumers.

 - You have the right to considerate and respectful service.
 Northern Opportunity Works does not discriminate against any person on the basis of age, gender, race, ethnicity, language, disability, sexual orientation, spiritual beliefs, socioeconomic status or veteran status.

 - You have the right to refuse service or end your services with NOW.